Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack-lab/02-TFJobs/Readme.md

 We can observe a simple speed-up indication by how fast the workers finish their portions.

-Here is a typical even log for 1 worker:
+Here is a typical event log for 1 worker:

 ```
 ...